Catherine Tramell: Basic Instinct

 A torrid affair between Tramell and Curran begins with the air of a cat-and-mouse game.
 Curran shows up at a club and witnesses her sniffing cocaine in a bathroom stall.
 Later, they have aggressive sex at Tramell's apartment.
 Roxy, jealous of Nick's relationship with Catherine, unsuccessfully attempts to kill Curran and dies in a car crash.
 Tramell's apparent grief over Roxy's death leads Curran to doubt her guilt.
-Curran then learns that as a college student, Tramell had a lesbian encounter with Beth Garner, a police psychologist with whom he previously had an affair.
+Curran then learns that as a college student, Tramell had a lesbian encounter with Elisabeth Garner, a police psychologist with whom he previously had an affair.
 Upon finding the manuscript to Tramell's latest novel, and reading the final pages where the fictional detective finds his partner's dead body, Curran realizes that Moran is in danger.
 He is too late to stop Moran's apparent murder by Garner, whom he shoots when he thinks she is retrieving a weapon.
 Evidence collected in Garner's apartment points to her as the killer of Boz, Nilsen, Moran, and her own husband.
 She is ultimately branded as the killer.

-Curran is left confused and dejected, knowing from the manuscript that Tramell was involved in Moran's murder and somehow set up Garner, but tells no one.
+Curran is left confused and dejected, knowing from the manuscript that Tramell, at least must have known more about Moran's murder.
 When he tries to confront her after returning to his apartment, the two end up making love.
 During a session of pillow talk where they discuss their future, Tramell reaches for something under the bed before abruptly resuming sex.
-The camera pans below the bed to show Tramell's weapon of choice, an ice pick, implying that she could kill Curran and wants to do it.
+The camera pans below the bed to show an ice pick laying on the floor.

 Basic Instinct 2

-Fourteen years after the events of the first movie, Tramell speeds through London in a sports car with Kevin Franks, an English football player.
+In Basic Instinct 2, set fourteen years after the events of the first movie, Tramell speeds through London in a sports car with Kevin Franks, an English football player.
 After taking Franks' hand to masturbate herself and reach orgasm, Tramell crashes the car into the River Thames.
 She attempts to save her partner, but she says in the subsequent scene, "When it came down to it, I guess my life was more important to me than his."
-When Scotland Yard finds evidence of her culpability in the death, Tramell is made to attend therapy sessions with a court-appointed psychologist, Dr. Michael Glass (David Morrissey).
+When Tramell's interrogator, Metropolitan Police Detective Superintendent Roy Washburn, finds evidence of her culpability in the death, Tramell is made to attend therapy sessions with a court-appointed psychologist, Dr. Michael Glass (David Morrissey).
 At her trial, Glass testifies that Tramell is a narcissist who suffers from a pathological "risk addiction", showing no regard for right or wrong.
 However, Glass' testimony is deemed insufficient, and Tramell goes free.